MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-02.md

 ### 2. Reposition the Rover Module experience

-Position, rotate, and scale the **RoverModule_Complete** object to a suitable and orientation, while also ensuring the **ParentAnchor** object is still exposed, for example:
+Position, rotate, and scale the **RoverModule_Complete** object to a suitable scale and orientation, while also ensuring the **ParentAnchor** object is still exposed, for example:

 * Transform **Position** X = 0, Y = 0, Z = 4.25
 * Transform **Rotation** X = 0, Y = 0, Z = 0